Amitpnk/MSBI-Project/README.md

 ### Lab 2 - Conditional split, Data conversion & Error handling

+In **Lab2.dtsx** will see how we can create conditional split, data conversion & error handling <br>

+Step 1 - Flat file source (to read from CSV file) -> Derivied column (string manipulation) -> Data conversion (to convert into number) -> Conditional split (Based on forumla we can insert into DB or flat file destination) <br>
+Step 2 - In case of error, we can redirect into log file (using flat file destination)

 ### Lab 3 - For loop, variables, parameters & debugging

 ### Lab 4 - Dimension, measures, start schema, snow flake, shared connection managers and package tasks